-where men take primary responsibility for the welfare of the community.
+a patriarchal system where men take primary responsibility for the welfare of the

-matriarchal structure with women clearly possessing dominant authority and control.
+frequently exhibited matriarchal structure with women clearly possessing dominant

-descent through the blood lines of women and which exists in a number of world societies.
+system of tracing descent through the blood lines of women and which exists in a number of

-granddaughters never leave the clan-house of their mother, when they marry.
-This is called
+because daughters and granddaughters never leave the clan-house of their mother, when they